CitizenSNPs/CitizenSNPs.github.io/lab_work.md

 ## Laboratory Work

-**What is this?** Working in lab management, I had the benefit of managing, automating, and working with a host of laboratory equipment.
-My experience includes, but is not limited to, method development Tecan EVO, Hamilton Star, Cybio FeliX, and the Agilent 2100 BioAnalyzer, fragment analyzers, equipment maintenance, and overall customer service.
-My background lies primarily in product improvement, specifically liquid-handler automation.
+**Background:** Working in lab management, I had the benefit of automating and managing a host of laboratory equipment.

-**Background:** I've attended onsite liquid-handling training for the Hamilton STAR, STARlet, and STARplus, as well as online training for the TecanEVO to repair LiHa, RoMa, PosID components, and received certifications for both.
-I have experience scripting several microarray assays, including Illumina's Infinium and pharmacogenetics assays on both the TecanEvo and Hamilton STAR.
-My process includes buidling requirements to fit the needs of lab users.
-This invlolves quite a bit of offline testing and parameter tracking.
+I've had the opportunity to attend onsite training for the Hamilton STAR liquid-handling models, as well as training for the Tecan Freedom EVO platform to repair on-deck components, and have received certifications for both.
+I have experience scripting several microarray assays, including Illumina's Infinium and enrichment BeadArray assays on both the Tecan and Hamilton STAR, and I have a wealth of experience in LIMS integration and parameter tracking.
+My process includes building requirements to fit the needs of our lab users.
+Once the parameters are set, I can begin developing workflows by creating manual sequences and new libraries to supplement any lab method, and fit these metrics for LIMS tracking.
+Sequence data can be tracked and edited, and I make sure to keep my scripts modularized for subsequent import.

+**Equipment:** Though most of my experience lies in liquid-handler automation, my background lies primarily in product and process improvement; through this, I've gained a fair amount of experience managing a wide variety of laboratory equipment, including fragment analyzers, bioanalyzers, and laser scanners.

+<i>include "icons" of lab equipment with links to ref manuals" </i>

+Tecan EVO, Hamilton Star, Cybio FeliX, and the Agilent 2100 BioAnalyzer, fragment analyzers

+My experience with these equipments lies primarily in:
+-Method development
+-Equipment onboarding
+-PQ/IQ/OQ tasks

+I attended the Eppendorf Automation Summit in 2019.
+There I learned several lab-based platforms to fit various user needs.
+Using this knowledge, I used this knowledge to lead a project in late 2020 to automate Illumina's sample prep sequencing platform via the Cybio FeliX.
+I also attended a 2021 Webinar on process development and its challenges/developments in the vaccine industry.

+### Certifications
+-Hamilton MICROLAB VENUS Software Traning I #VST119.11</br>
+-Tecan EvoWare Liquid Standard Standard Software Training I</br>

+**Methods**

 I create a deck layout using the liquid handling platform, add manual sequences, import the libraries, then BAM!
 From there, I can develop the protocol using new submethods and push any tracked data to the LIMS.
 Sequence data can be tracked and edited; I can then modularize my workflows for a subsequent import.

+**Background:**

 I have some familiarity with Archimedes scanners and extensive experience with iScans, including performing IQ/OQ/PQ tasks.
 In my time as an Automation Engineer, I took the time to develop an engineering quality manual to outline my progress and to develop the role for future hires.
 This includes method development & SOPs, user training, PM tracking, routine maintenance, service contracts, manuals, and asset tag management.